 Armed with this new knowledge, the kids tried it again, finding greater success.

-Then we spent time working on politely leaving a conversation.
+Then it was time to practice politely leaving a conversation.

-First, I secretly told one person to turn around and leave the discussion without saying a word to anyone.
-The rest of the kids stood there trying to figure out what happened!
-This was a concrete way for them to see why excusing yourself is the polite way to make an exit.
+I secretly told one tween to turn around and leave the discussion without saying a word to anyone.
+When she left the circle, the rest of the kids stood there trying to figure out what happened.

 Some of our kids love to talk and thrive on in-depth discussions.
 I wanted them to understand that we can’t have the same level of interaction with everyone.
 In some situations, small talk is the appropriate form of communication.

 We brainstormed common small talk topics (weather, work, current events, hobbies, etc.), discussed topics that you should avoid (politics, religion, and other polarizing topics), and why successful communicators stay away from these topics.

 Then the teens spent some time walking around, making small talk with each other.
 When they were finished, everyone shared positives and negatives from the experience.
 This gave them the chance to hear what worked for the person they were communicating with and where they could improve.

 Everyone came up with alternative things the person could have said or different directions they could take the conversation next time.